-With or without a Trust Fund, the current Social Security system will need extra resources after 2016.
-And with or without a Trust Fund, the steps required to obtain that money remain the same: raise taxes, cut government spending, or add to the national debt.
-The Trust Fund can neither delay the need for new resources by a day nor reduce the need by a dollar.
+With or without a Trust Fund, the federal government will need extra resources after 2016.
+And with or without a Trust Fund, the steps required to obtain that money remain difficult: raise taxes, cut government spending, or add to the national debt.